Oladayo-Ahmod/an_nft_marketplace/README.md

 - `message`: A message indicating the action taken (e.g., "NFT created successfully" or "Sold NFT successfully").

 ## Usage Notes
-1. Deploy the smart contract to the Celo or alfajores testnet.
+1. Deploy the smart contract.
 2. Call the `createToken` function to mint and list for sale a new NFT and associate it with metadata.
 3. Call the `sellNFT` function to buy an NFT for sale, transferring ownership upon successful purchase.
 4. Use the `allNfts` function to retrieve information about all NFTs on the marketplace.